 The city of Halifax itself is not to be missed.
 We chose to spend our day meandering along the Halifax Waterfront Boardwalk.
 Impeccably well-planned, the Boardwalk includes a mix of museums, cool condo living, restaurants (the casual dining area of Salty’s was fabulous), children’s play structures, shops filled with local wares, and even a beach volley court.
 On Saturdays, the place is alive with buskers, food vendors, and activities.
-Not to be missed is at the far end of the boardwalk is the Canadian Museum of Immigration at Pier 21.
+Also not to be missed is at the far end of the boardwalk is the Canadian Museum of Immigration at Pier 21.

 Day Five: Lunenburg